onriv/lean4ij/README.md

 The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
 ## Usage

 For currently there is no functionality of creating a project or setting up a project.
 Before open any lean project with it please first testing if the project has set up the toolchain correctly.
-Run any command like `elan which lake` or `lake exe cache get`, etc.
+Run any command like `elan which lake` or `lake exe cache get`, or `lake build` etc.

 The LSP server is start as any lean file is open in the Editor.
 If it not behaves correctly, try firing a restart action.

 Unicode is supported via live templates, for example typing `\b1<SPACE>` would result in `𝟙`.
 For the limitation of live templates, the `<SPACE>` keypress is always required.

-Infoview is supported using [lean4-infoview,](https://github.com/leanprover/vscode-lean4/tree/master/lean4-infoview) and currently it can be started from a browser or the internal [JCEF] infoview toolwindow.
+Infoview is supported using [lean4-infoview,](https://github.com/leanprover/vscode-lean4/tree/master/lean4-infoview) and currently it can be started from a browser or the internal [JCEF]() infoview toolwindow.
 If it not behaves correctly, try firing a restart action too.
 There is also an infoview implemented in swing that's native in Jetbrains platform, it contains some basic functionally and for popup it requires a click.

 Messages and logs about the lean lsp server can be found in the language server tool window after setting the level to message or trace, check more information about this in [redhat-developer/lsp4ij](https://github.com/redhat-developer/lsp4ij).